Mammon, Angel of Greed

-As the god of foresight Mammon watched the world play out due to his tiny changes.
+As the god of foresight, Mammon enjoyed watching events play out in many forms due to his tiny changes.
 The clouds’ shadow that uncovered a mother mouse a second sooner.
 The hawk that spotted the now uncovered mouse.
 The mouse that would die in the hawk’s claws.
 The mouse babies that would starve without their mother.
 The seeds that would not be eaten by the mice.
 The plants that would now grow from those seeds.

 The clouds rolled towards the west, they were bone white and hung low in the sky.
 All except a single cloud that traveled east, seemingly ignoring all natural laws.
 Mammon considered the futures changed by the defiant cloud.
 Weather patterns changed, storms that would and wouldn’t occur now.
 The changed world that existed because of that cloud.